HSBNE-Archive/Policy/Rules/Rules.md

 28. #### Appointment of subcommittees

-    1. There is no subcommittee system in the HSBNE Constitution, as such the management committee may NOT appoint a subcommittee.
+    1. Subcommitties as defined by the 'Cause' bylaws may be appointed.
+    2. Subcommitties of types not defined by the 'Cause' bylaws may not be appointed.

 29. #### Acts not affected by defects or disqualifications